-- 6.1.1.
-The FW contractor will notify an acquisition through its upload in the G4CAP system (or by e-mail in the case of temporary system unavailability) within 2 working days4 from the acquisition date (validated/proposed, or partial/full upload).
-In the exceptional case of multiple national holidays or after a weekend, this time limit will be extended so that those days do not count. - 6.1.2.
-IPs can upload image acquisitions details into G4CAP either via batch upload, available in the AR module, or by clicking on the proper AR.
-Required acquisition metadata must be defined in the metadata XML5 file.
-This XML file must be compressed in a zip archive together with 'quick-look' images (QLs), shapefiles and other necessary metadata files and uploaded into G4CAP (see Annex 19.1 for details). - 6.1.3.
-Upon upload of an acquisition, the G4CAP system will automatically send a dedicated notification to interested actors.
-Users' subscriptions to these notifications are managed through the G4CAP system.
-By default, all users receive this message, unless they specifically deactivated the notification option for this item (see under G4CAP Tab Acquisition acceptance). - 6.1.4.
-Uploaded QLs can be previewed using the G4CAP QL Browser, which is an online Web application for displaying and browsing QLs, metadata and shapefiles from the image acquisitions.
-It can be reached directly from within G4CAP.
-Every user can also use this tool at any time during the campaign to check the overall status of the acquisitions over zones for which it is responsible for a specific campaign in the Zones module of G4CAP. - 6.1.5.
-The MS administrations (or contractors) may consult the FW contractor's archives [9].
+- 6.1.1 The FW contractor will notify an acquisition through its upload in the GCAP system (or by e-mail in the case of temporary system unavailability) within 2 working days from the acquisition date (validated/proposed, or partial/full upload).
+In the exceptional case of multiple national holidays or after a weekend, this time limit will be extended so that those days do not count. - 6.1.2 IPs can upload image acquisitions details into GCAP either via batch upload, available in the AR module, or by clicking on the proper AR.
+Required acquisition metadata must be defined in the metadata XML file.
+This XML file must be compressed in a zip archive together with 'quick-look' images (QLs), shapefiles and other necessary metadata files and uploaded into GCAP (see Annex 19.1 for details). - 6.1.3 Upon upload of an acquisition, the GCAP system will automatically send a dedicated notification to interested actors.
+Users' subscriptions to these notifications are managed through the GCAP system.
+By default, all users receive this message, unless they specifically deactivated the notification option for this item (see under GCAP Tab Acquisition acceptance). - 6.1.4 Uploaded QLs can be previewed using the $G^4CAP$ QL Browser, which is an online Web application for displaying and browsing QLs, metadata and shapefiles from the image acquisitions.
+It can be reached directly from within $G^4CAP$ .
+Every user can also use this tool at any time during the campaign to check the overall status of the acquisitions over zones for which it is responsible for a specific campaign in the Zones module of $G^4CAP$ . - 6.1.5 The MS administrations (or contractors) may consult the FW contractor's archives [9].
 Services are normally free of charge, but often require a subscription.
 The MS administrations (or contractors) may suggest to IP any imagery for upload that is suitable for their controls activity.
-The FW contractor will proceed to upload QLs of such imagery into G4CAP for acceptance by the MS administrations (or their contractors).
+The FW contractor will proceed to upload QLs of such imagery into GCAP for acceptance by the MS administrations (or their contractors). - 6.1.6 From the 2018 Image Acquisition Campaign onwards, the VHR IP has the option of using the Atmospheric Compensation Algorithm (AComp) to improve image clarity by mitigating the effects of haze and atmospheric scattering [10].
+The AComp is currently available for imagery acquired by the GE1, WV2, and WV3 satellites.
+All QL images related to these satellites and uploaded in GCAP are enhanced by the AComp algorithm.